 vpnMentor was established in 2014 to review VPN services and cover privacy-related stories.
 Today, our team of hundreds of cybersecurity researchers, writers, and editors continues to help readers fight for their online freedom in partnership with Kape Technologies PLC, which also owns the following products: ExpressVPN, CyberGhost, and Private Internet Access which may be ranked and reviewed on this website.
 The reviews published on vpnMentor are believed to be accurate as of the date of each article, and written according to our strict reviewing standards that prioritize professional and honest examination of the reviewer, taking into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings and reviews we publish may also take into consideration the common ownership mentioned above, and affiliate commissions we earn for purchases through links on our website.
 We do not review all VPN providers and information is believed to be accurate as of the date of each article.

-How to Set Up a VPN on Your Mac & Easiest VPNs for Mac 2024
+How to Set up a VPN on Your Mac: Easy Guide 2024

-Kristina Perunicic Updated on 29th January 2024 Managing Editor
+Kristina Perunicic Updated on 9th August 2024 Former Managing Editor

 Mac users face the same risks online, and the same annoying content geoblocks, as users of any other device.
 But for a long time, there were few options to protect your Mac and unlock restricted sites and services.